Paklock/HackRF1/User-interface.md

 # Boot splash screen

 From version 1.4.2, you can [set a custom boot splash screen](Create-a-custom-splash-screen).
-The file `splash.bmp` will be loaded from the root of the sd card.

 # Main screen